 Economic analysis often refers to the Nash equilibrium concept at the moment of describing strategic interactions between agents.
-In this situation, every agent is assumed to be able to forecast correctly the behavior of the other agents.
-The recent literature in industrial organization shows that such an assumption is more likely to hold in a stable environment where firms operate in markets that are geographically close to the market of their competitors (Aguirregabiria and Magesan (2020)) or if agents can accumulate experience and gradually learn how the others behave.
-However, it also suggests that beliefs can loose accuracy in more disturbed environments where participants often change.
-Then the equilibrium reference potentially becomes less relevant (Doraszelski et al. (2018)).1
+Then every agent is assumed to be able to forecast correctly the behavior of the other agents.
+The recent literature in industrial organization shows that this assumption is more likely to hold in a stable environment, e.g., if firms operate in markets that are geographically close to the market of their competitors (Aguirregabiria and Magesan (2020)) or if they can accumulate experience and gradually learn how the others behave.
+However, this literature also suggests that beliefs may loose accuracy in a more disturbed environment subject to frequent entries and exits of participants.
+In this situation the equilibrium reference becomes less relevant (Doraszelski et al. (2018)).1

-Although agents may not be able to forecast the behavior of their competitors, it is usually assumed that they are rational in the sense that they maximize their objective given their expectations on what the others do.
+Although agents may not succeed to forecast the behavior of their competitors, they are usually considered as rational in the sense of maximizing their objective given their expectations on what the others do.
 An important insight from the concept of rationalizability is that rationality, even pushed at a high degree of sophistication, may be not enough to reach a Nash equilibrium.
 A player is rational at level k = 1 if she plays a best-response given her beliefs; at level k = 2, she is rational and believes that the other players are rational; at level k = 3, she also believes that the others believe that the others are rational.
-Reproducing inductively at any level $k \ge 1$ this process of higher-order beliefs about rationality eventually yields the set of rationalizable outcomes.
-This set always includes but does not necessarily reduce to Nash equilibria (Bernheim (1984), Pearce (1984), Moulin (1979)).
+Reproducing this process of higher-order beliefs about rationality eventually yields the set of rationalizable outcomes, which always includes but does not necessarily reduce to Nash equilibria (Bernheim (1984), Pearce (1984), Moulin (1979)).

-In this article we build an empirical index for the likelihood that an equilibrium occurs, based on the postulate that an equilibrium is more likely to occur when it is the only rationalizable outcome (Guesnerie (1992)).
+In this article, we build an index for the likelihood that an equilibrium obtains, based on the postulate that an equilibrium is more likely to occur when it is the only rationalizable outcome (Guesnerie (1992)).
 The index uses the characterization of rationalizable outcomes as being those surviving an iterative process of elimination of dominated strategies.
-The process eliminates every outcome close to an equilibrium, but not the equi-
+The process eliminates every outcome close to an equilibrium, but not the equilibrium itself, if it is locally contracting around this equilibrium.
+Contraction obtains when the spectral radius of the Jacobian matrix governing locally the process is less than 1.
+We derive a proxy for the spectral radius and use it as an index for the likelihood that the observed market will reach an equilibrium: the theory predicts that the market should be in equilibrium if the index is lower than 1.